From Historical Patches to Repair Plans: Outcome-Conditioned Reasoning for Repository-Level Program Repair: Results

 \paragraph{Stability of the \eg.} We evaluate the run-to-run stability of \eg (EG) under GPT-4o by executing it three times on 100 stratified samples and measuring label agreements across runs.
 The sample is stratified by the EG label obtained in our completed experiments (Transferable, Non-transferable, Misleading) to ensure coverage of all three labels.
 Table~\ref{tab:eg_stability_agree3} reports the results using \textit{Agree@3}, defined as the percentage of decisions whose EG labels are identical across all three runs.
 Overall, EG achieves 90.0\% Agree@3, with per-group agreement of 91.4\% on \textit{Transferable}, 90.9\% on \textit{Non-transferable}, and 77.8\% on \textit{Misleading}.
 When aggregating three runs by majority vote, all the results remain consistent with the initial run. \textbf{\textit{These results indicate that EG provides a stable filtering signal.}}

 \paragraph{Reasoning Plan Generation.} We study the effect of the reasoning plan generation using GPT-4o by replacing Backward Reasoning Distillation (BRD) with a forward exploration alternative based on Monte Carlo Tree Search (MCTS) using 100 randomly selected samples.
 We use a fixed reasoning budget with branching factor 3, and perform 20 rollouts over a 4-level decision process (file localization, function localization, edit localization, patch generation), resulting in \textit{9.71}$\times$ more LLM calls and \textit{2.47}$\times$ more tokens than BRD per issue on average (more details in Appendix~\ref{appendix:mcts_budget}).
-Under this controlled MCTS-style configuration, MCTS substantially reduces Pass@1, underperforming both the full \tool and the Agentless baseline (Table~\ref{tab:ablation_reasoning}). \textbf{\textit{These results suggest that outcome-conditioned backward reasoning distillation can provide more cost-effective guidance than this forward exploration baseline under our fixed budget setting.}}
+Under this controlled MCTS-style configuration, MCTS substantially reduces Pass@1, underperforming both the full \tool and the Agentless baseline (Table~\ref{tab:ablation_reasoning}).
+To further isolate the contribution of the reasoning plan from exemplar injection itself, we additionally evaluate an \textbf{Exemplar \& Patch (no plan)} variant that injects the retrieved exemplar's issue description and ground-truth patch directly into the prompt, without any distilled reasoning plan.
+This variant underperforms the Agentless baseline despite having access to a similar resolved bug. \textbf{\textit{These results suggest that outcome-conditioned backward reasoning distillation can provide more cost-effective guidance than this forward exploration baseline under our fixed budget setting, and the necessity of the distilled reasoning plan.}}

 \paragraph{Sensitivity on Exemplar Similarity.} Table~\ref{tab:ablation_reasoning} shows the impact of exemplar quality on GPT-4o by comparing the top-ranked retrieved exemplar (Top-1) with a lower-ranked candidate (Top-3) across the same 100 random samples.
 We observe a decrease in the Pass@1 from 45.0\% to 39.0\%, yet we still outperform the no-retrieval baseline (34.0\%).
 These results indicate that \textit{\textbf{stronger exemplar–target alignment increases the benefits of reasoning transfer.
 More importantly, it also shows that \tool remains robust when given moderately imperfect exemplars.}}